Cyril9227/cyril9227.github.io/_posts/markov-chain/2024-08-28-markov-chain.md

 Also, one of his early associate, Lenny Baum, was the co-author of the Baum-Welch algorithm, a method for training hidden Markov models.<br>

 OK.
 That's 2 instances.
-That's more than enough justification to write a refresher on Markov chains and hidden Markov chains (the topic of one of my masters courses) and _try_ to implement them in `Python`.
+That's more than enough justification to write a refresher on Markov chains and hidden Markov chains and _try_ to implement some of the concepts in `Python`.

 # Markov Chains ?